OmoredeIguma/Consumer-Insight-Analysis-R-Project/README.md

 # Objectives
 Objective 1: Descriptive statistics for Age Category, Membership Type, and Satisfaction Level.
 This was achieved using frequency count, mean, and percentages. <br />

-Objective 2: Customer Segmentation (Cluster Analysis).
-This involved the use of the elbow method and K-Means Cluster Analysis.
-The elbow method was used to obtain the optimal number of clusters that would be used for the K-Means Cluster Analysis. <br />
+Objective 2: Customer Segmentation.
+This involved the use of the elbow method and K-means cluster analysis.
+The elbow method was used to determine the optimal number of clusters for the K-Means Cluster Analysis. <br />

-Objective 3: Relationship Between Demographics and Spending (Chi-Square Test for Association).
+Objective 3: Relationship Between Gender and Membership Type.
 This was achieved using a chi-square test for independence to examine if there is a significant relationship between gender and membership type. <br />

-Objective 4: Analysis of Variance (ANOVA) between the variables total spent and age category. <br />
+Objective 4: Relationship Between Demographics and Spending between the variables total spent and age category.
+This was achieved using a one-way analysis of variance test. <br />

-Objective 5: Customer Satisfaction Analysis (Chi-Square Test for Association).
+Objective 5: Customer Satisfaction Analysis.
 This involved using a chi-square test for independence to examine if there is a significant relationship between satisfaction level and membership type. <br />

-Objective 6: Effect of Discounts on Purchase Behaviour (t-test ).
-This was achieved using a t-test to compare the average total spent between customers who received a discount versus those who did not. <br />
+Objective 6: Effect of Discounts on Purchase Behaviour.
+This was achieved using an independent samples t-test to compare the average total spent between customers who received a discount versus those who did not. <br />

 # Insights
 Objective 1: From the descriptive statistics, of the 350 samples, 63.7% of the customers were in the age range 31-39, and there was an equal distribution of gender (50%).
 Bronze, silver, and gold membership subscribers were split evenly(33.4%), (33.4%) and (33.4%) respectively.
 The majority of the customers were satisfied (36.3%) <br />